Scalable Multi-Agent Reinforcement Learning for Warehouse Logistics with Robotic and Human Co-Workers: INTRODUCTION

-An order received by a commercial warehouse operator may comprise of several order-lines which specify a required item and a quantity. \textit{Order-picking} is the process of retrieving these items from the warehouse and delivering them to a target location within the warehouse for further handling \citep{petersen1999evaluation}.
-In its most basic form, a human worker will receive an order and travel around the warehouse with a cart and pick the required items manually.
-The general objective is to minimise the time required for order completion.
-This process typically represents a significant proportion of a warehouse's operational costs, where figures in the region of 55\% are commonly quoted \citep{drury1988towards}.
-As such, order-picking has attracted significant automation efforts in pursuit of reducing operational costs and thereby improving commercial competitiveness.
+An order received by a commercial warehouse operator may comprise of several order-lines, each specifying a required item and a quantity. \textit{Order-picking} is the process of retrieving these items in the warehouse and delivering them to a target location in the warehouse for further handling~\cite{petersen1999evaluation}.
+The rate at which these items are retrieved in the warehouse is called the \textit{pick rate}.
+We describe two order-picking paradigms below: \textit{Person-to-Goods} and \textit{Goods-to-Person}.
+In both paradigms, for a given set of orders, the objective is to minimise the time for order completion, which is equivalent to maximising the pick rate in expectation.

-Automation efforts have generally focused on the \textit{pick-to-picker} paradigm, in which large-scale autonomous systems move items to pickers for dispatch to customers.
-There are numerous examples of these types of systems, including the Dematic Multishuttle\footnote{ \url{https://www.dematic.com/en-au/products/storage}}, Autostore\footnote{ \url{https://www.dematic.com/en-au/products/storage/autostore}}, and KIVA \citep{Wurman_DAndrea_Mountz_2008}.
-Typically, these approaches require significant capital investment and can be costly to adjust to varying warehouse capacity and consumer demand.
-For these reasons, adoption is generally limited to larger operations.
-An alternative and more common approach is the \textit{picker-to-pick} paradigm, in which pickers move to item locations within the warehouse and directly retrieve them for dispatch.
-This paradigm accounts for the majority of warehouse operations, where \citet{de2007design} estimated that 80\% of warehouses in Western Europe followed this paradigm.
-Despite its prevalence, automation is comparatively less mature in this domain.